 midtown

-Hi Tone Cafe in midtown Memphis on Cleveland Street is the city's premier live music venue since 1999, with shows in a 400-capacity room and a 21-plus downstairs lounge.
+Hi Tone Cafe on Cleveland Street in midtown Memphis is the premier live music venue since 1999, with a 400-capacity room and a 21-plus downstairs lounge.

 Tip: Open seven days from 17:00.
 The downstairs lounge runs comedy and DJ nights.